-The Sacramento and San Joaquin Basins Climate Impact Assessment (Reclamation, 2014) and the recently completed Sacramento and San Joaquin Basin Study (Reclamation, 2016) outline the following major effects of climate change on temperature, precipitation, and runoff:
+The Sacramento and San Joaquin Basins Climate Impact Assessment (Reclamation, 2014) and the recently completed SSJRBS (Reclamation, 2016) outline the following major effects of climate change on temperature, precipitation, and runoff:

 - Temperatures are projected to increase steadily during this century, with generally greater changes occurring farther inland.
-In the Sacramento region, warming increases by about 1 degree Celsius (°C) to 3°C (1.8 degrees Fahrenheit (°F) to 5.4°F) at mid-21st century (2055) and about 2°C to 5°C (3.6°F to 9°F) at end-of-century (2084) (Reclamation, 2014). - Projections of future precipitation have a much greater range of variability than those for temperature.
+In the Sacramento region, warming increases by about 1 degree Celsius (°C) to 3°C (1.8°F to 5.4°F) at mid-21st century (2055) and about 2°C to 5°C (3.6°F to 9°F) at end-of-century (2084) (Reclamation, 2014). - Projections of future precipitation have a much greater range of variability than those for temperature.
 In the northern part of the Sacramento Valley, projections indicate a slight increase of about 2 percent in precipitation around the mid-century period with increases continuing into the late century (Reclamation, 2016). - Snowpack, as measured by April 1st snow water equivalent (SWE), is projected to decrease continuously throughout the 21st century.
 Snowmelt from the Sierra Nevada currently provides an annual average of 15 million acre-feet of water, slowly released between April and July each year.
-13 The greatest changes will occur in the lower elevations of the basins.
+18 The greatest changes will occur in the lower elevations of the basins.
 By 2025, the Sacramento Valley watershed is projected to experience decreases in the April 1st SWE in the range from 10 percent in the higher portions of the watershed to 70 percent in the lower elevations.
-By the end of the century, even the highest elevations may see a decrease of 70 percent (Reclamation, 2016).
+By the end of the century, even the highest elevations may see a decrease of 70 percent (Reclamation, 2016). - Evapotranspiration is projected to increase continuously during the 21st century due to warmer temperatures.
+This would result in longer growing season lengths, thus increasing the amount of water needed for the irrigation of many crops, urban landscaping, and environmental water (Reclamation, 2016). - Projected runoff in the Sacramento Region varies by climate scenario.
+Under the no climate change scenario, average annual runoff was about 22,739 thousand acre-feet (TAF)/year in the Sacramento Region.
+Across the range of all climate scenarios, average annual runoff ranged from 17,993 to 31,899 TAF/year for 2012-2040; 16,989 to 29,129 TAF/year for 2041-2070; and 18,372 to 28,695 TAF/year for 2071-2099 (Reclamation, 2014).
+In the median climate scenario, average annual runoff was only slightly higher than the no climate change scenario. - Higher temperatures during winter are projected to cause more precipitation to occur as rainfall causing increased runoff, less snowpack water storage and earlier spring snowmelt runoff with reduced volume.
+This seasonal shift is greater in basins where the elevations of the historical snowpack areas are relatively low and, therefore, more susceptible to warming induced changes in precipitation from snow to rain (Reclamation, 2014).

-13 Managing an Uncertain Future (California Department of Water Resources, 2008)
+18 Managing an Uncertain Future (California Department of Water Resources, 2008)